abrapartners/abra.ai/examples/whitelabel/README.md

 # White Label

-## White Labeling the Botpress UI
+## White Labeling the Abra.AI UI

-> **Heads-up**: White-Label is a feature only available in Botpress Pro
+> **Heads-up**: White-Label is a feature only available in Abra.AI Pro

 ### Instructions

-Copy the files from the `assets` folder (next to this README file) to your Botpress Server installation's `data/assets` folder.
+Copy the files from the `assets` folder (next to this README file) to your Abra.AI Server installation's `data/assets` folder.
 You should end up having a structure similar to the following:

 ```
 ├── data